yalmip/yalmip.github.io/_posts/commands/2022-06-21-isoutside.md

   nav: "commands"
 ---

-[isoutside](/command/isoutside) create a [big-M](/tutorial/bigmandconvexhulls) model to avoid a region specified by linear inequalities.
+[isoutside](/command/isoutside) creates a [big-M](/tutorial/bigmandconvexhulls) model to avoid a region specified by linear inequalities.

 ## Syntax